-- Authenticate the identity of users before permitting access to the system or applications. - Manage privileges of users to limit users to their assigned roles.

-- Generate and archive audit records for all transactions (see Section 5.4, Audit Logging Procedures). - Enforce domain integrity boundaries for security critical processes. - Support recovery from key or system failure.
+- Authenticate the identity of users before permitting access to the CA systems or applications. - Manage privileges of users to limit users to their assigned roles. - Generate and archive audit records for all transactions (see Section 5.4, Audit Logging Procedures). - Enforce domain integrity boundaries for security critical processes. - Support recovery from key or system failure. - Enforce multi-factor authentication for all accounts capable of directly causing certificate issuance or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses.